 \section{Synthetic data test}

-In the synthetic test we generate 20 traces using the reflectivity shown in Figure \ref{fig:refec_model}b, which can be downloaded at \cite{synModel2016}, where the sampling frequency is 500\,Hz.
-Throughout this paper, all experiments were performed on Matlab R2016b with a 3.5\,GHz Intel i7 quad-core CPU and 32 GB RAM.
-The received data in Figure \ref{fig:refec_model}c is the convolution of the reflectivity with a Ricker wavelet of center frequency 40\,Hz with 50 degrees of phase shift (in Figure \ref{fig:refec_model}a) plus additive white Gaussian noise (AWGN) of SNR = 10\,dB.
-The SNR adopted in this work for the signal-plus-noise model $\bx = \bs+\bn$ is defined as
+For this test, 20 traces are generated with a sampling frequency of 500\,Hz using the reflectivity shown in Figure \ref{fig:refec_model}b, which can be downloaded from \cite{synModel2016}.
+The received data in Figure \ref{fig:refec_model}c is the convolution of the reflectivity with a Ricker wavelet of center frequency 40\,Hz with 50 degrees of phase shift (see Figure \ref{fig:refec_model}a) plus additive white Gaussian noise (AWGN) of SNR = 10\,dB.
+The SNR adopted in this work for the signal-plus-noise model, i.e., $\bx = \bs+\bn$ is defined as

 where $\|\bs\|^2_2$ is the total signal energy and $\|\bn\|_2^2$ the noise energy.